input-output-hk/cardano-docs.iohk.io/_docs/technical/2017-01-15-cli-options.md

     <br/>Default value: `8080`.
     <br/>&nbsp;
 19. `--wallet`
-    <br/>Runs Daedalus Wallet web API (node will be able to accept requests from the wallet).
+    <br/>Runs Daedalus Wallet web API (a node will be able to accept requests from the wallet).
     <br/>&nbsp;
 20. `--wallet-port PORT`
     <br/>Port for Daedalus Wallet web API.
-    <br/>Please make sure you use `--wallet` option as well, otherwise this value will be ignored.
+    <br/>Please make sure you use `--wallet` option too, otherwise this value will be ignored.
     <br/>Default value: `8090`.
     <br/>&nbsp;
 21. `--wallet-db-path FILEPATH`
     <br/>Path to the wallet's database.
-    <br/>Specified path must exist.
+    <br/>The specified path must exist.
     <br/>Default value: none.
     <br/>&nbsp;
 22. `--wallet-rebuild-db`